Presented by Office of Continuing Education and The Association of Counseling Sexology & Sexual Wellness

 Recorded on Friday, November 19, 2021

-Program offers 2.0 CEs for Psychologists, 2.0 CEUs for Illinois State Counselors and Social Workers*, and 2.0 BBS California CEUs for LPCCs, LPSW, and LMFTs, and 2.0 NBCC Clock hours for Counselors
+Program offers 2.0 CEs for Psychologists, 2.0 CEUs for Illinois State Counselors and Social Workers, or 2.0 BBS California CEUs for LPCCs, LPSW, and LMFTs.

 Sex education in the 21 century is evolving.
 However, the sexualization of black and brown bodies continues to exist in modern day sex education, clinical assessment and intervention.
 Acknowledging these false beliefs is no longer enough.
 Moving from passive to active advocacy is necessary to change the narrative these beliefs impose on the BIPOC population.